 For more information, visit the Design and Development of Maintenance of Certification page.

 Q: How will my MOC submission be scored?

 A: Scoring will involve one or more NBCTs independently and holistically evaluating the NBCT’s MOC submission.
-Based on the entire body of evidence submitted, an assessor(s) will then make a single decision— to maintain certification or not to maintain certification.
+Based on the evidence submitted, an assessor(s) will then decide whether to maintain or not to maintain certification.

 Q: What kind of feedback will I receive on my MOC submission?

 A: The MOC reports will provide teachers who need to resubmit the MOC entry a second time with feedback statements.
 If an NBCT chooses to submit their MOC evidence in the year before their current certificate expires and does not meet the requirements, the feedback statements can be used to guide them to strengthen their MOC submission in the second MOC attempt available in the year their certificate expires.
 Teachers who successfully maintain their National Board Certification will not receive any feedback statements.

 Q: When will I receive my MOC results?

 A: We anticipate results will be released by December 31.
 When an exact date is identified, it will be updated in the Guide to MOC and our website.
 Monitor the Score Release page for updates.